A Geometric Analysis of Small-sized Language Model Hallucinations: Methodology

 Our analysis is motivated by the empirical hypothesis that, for a given prompt, genuine responses exhibit greater semantic consistency than hallucinated responses.
 Informally, correct answers tend to concentrate around a stable semantic core, while hallucinations manifest greater variability, reflecting distinct fabricated or erroneous explanations.
 This suggests that genuine and hallucinated responses should exhibit different geometric signatures in embedding space.

-To test this assumption, we analyse pairwise distances within and across labelled responses.
-Given two embedded responses $\mathbf{x}_i, \mathbf{x}_j$, we compute the Euclidean distance $\| \mathbf{x}_i - \mathbf{x}_j \|_2$.
-From these distances, we derive three empirical distributions: (i) intra-genuine distances $\DGG$, (ii) intra-hallucinated distances $\DHH$, and (iii) inter-class distances $\DGH$.
+To test this assumption, we introduce \aporia, a framework to analyse the pairwise distances within the labelled responses.
+More specifically, for each pair of embedded responses $\mathbf{x}_i, \mathbf{x}_j$, we collect the Euclidean distance $\| \mathbf{x}_i - \mathbf{x}_j \|_2$, and we derive three empirical distributions: (i) intra-genuine distances $\DGG$, (ii) intra-hallucinated distances $\DHH$, and (iii) inter-class distances $\DGH$.
 Rather than summarising these distributions through low-order moments, we compare them using the one-dimensional Wasserstein distance.
 Specifically, we quantify separation by measuring the Wasserstein distance between $\DGG$ and $\DHH$ and comparing it to the same distance evaluated on the null hypothesis $H_0$ obtained by randomly permuting class labels.
-This allows us to assess both the statistical significance of observed differences and their deviation from chance-level structure.
+This allows us to assess both the statistical significance of observed differences and their deviation from randomness.

-To complement the distributional analysis, we assess linear separability between genuine and hallucinated responses using Fisher Discriminant Analysis (FDA).\footnote{Appendix~\ref{app:otherProjectors} presents a comparison between FDA and other non-linear projection methods.} Given the labeled embeddings \( \XG \cup \XH \), we compute class means \( \boldsymbol{\mu}_G \) and \( \boldsymbol{\mu}_H \), and the within-class scatter matrix
+To complement the distributional analysis, we assess linear separability between genuine and hallucinated responses using the Fisher Discriminant Analysis (FDA); a comparison between FDA and other non-linear projection methods is presented in Appendix~\ref{app:otherProjectors}.
+Given the labelled embeddings \( \XG \cup \XH \), we compute the class means \( \boldsymbol{\mu}_G \) and \( \boldsymbol{\mu}_H \), and the within-class scatter matrix

 To ensure numerical stability in high-dimensional settings, we adopt the regularised formulation \( \mathbf{S}_W^{(\lambda)} = \mathbf{S}_W + \lambda \mathbf{I}_d \), where \( \lambda > 0 \) controls the strength of regularisation.
-The Fisher discriminant direction is then given, up to scale, by \( \mathbf{v} \propto \left(\mathbf{S}_W^{(\lambda)}\right)^{-1} (\boldsymbol{\mu}_G - \boldsymbol{\mu}_H). \) Projection onto \( \mathbf{v} \) yields a one-dimensional representation in which genuine and hallucinated responses can be directly compared, and mutual distances are moved from $\DGG$ ($\DHH$, $\DGH$) to $\DeGG$ ($\DeHH$, $\DeGH$).
+The Fisher discriminant direction is then given, up to scale, by \( \mathbf{v} \propto \left(\mathbf{S}_W^{(\lambda)}\right)^{-1} (\boldsymbol{\mu}_G - \boldsymbol{\mu}_H)\ . \) Projection onto \( \mathbf{v} \) yields a one-dimensional representation in which genuine and hallucinated responses can be directly compared, and mutual distances are moved from $\DGG$ ($\DHH$, $\DGH$) to $\DeGG$ ($\DeHH$, $\DeGH$).
 This step serves as a diagnostic tool, revealing whether the two response types occupy distinct regions of embedding space under linear projections.